 You can also get rail travel passes that’ll last for a week or more if you’re intending to use the train as your main form of transport and they offer a reasonably priced way of exploring Scotland.

-My recommendations are the Central Scotland Rover travel pass which gives you 3 days unlimited travel between Glasgow, Edinburgh and the surrounding area for just £49, and the Spirit of Scotland travel pass which gives you 4 days unlimited rail travel throughout Scotland to be used over 8 days.
+My recommendations are the Central Scotland Rover travel pass which gives you 3 days of unlimited travel between Glasgow, Edinburgh and the surrounding area, and the Spirit of Scotland travel pass which gives you 4 days of unlimited rail travel throughout Scotland to be used over 8 days.

 So that’s travel across Scotland covered, but one other rail system that’s hardly ever mentioned is Glasgow’s SPT subway system which is the only underground rail network in Scotland.